Argentina Travel Guide: Interesting Things to Do in Mendoza

 In Mendoza, there are plenty of things to do.
 The city center of Mendoza can easily be explored in around one to two days.
 But there are so many more activities to do outside the city center.

 In Mendoza, they take their midday siesta break seriously!
-You will find most restaurants and bars in the touristic areas might be open at midday.
+You will find most restaurants and bars in the tourist areas might be open at midday.
 But don’t expect shops to be open in the early afternoons.

 Here are some of the best things to do in Mendoza!